 You have to use slightly more complex route map in Phase 2 DMVPN networks – the BGP next hop has to be changed only if it doesn’t belong to the DMVPN subnet.

 While this solution works, it requires additional configuration on all spoke routers.
-Not a problem unless you have thousands of spokes.
+Not a problem unless you have thousands of spokes (and haven’t heard of configuration automation yet).

 Summary: use as a solution-of-last-resort.